-Family and domestic violence and separation
+Family violence and separation

-Separation strikes at the heart of an abuser's control and violent behaviour often escalates around the time of separation.
-Separation is recognised as a particularly high risk time for abused women and children for this reason.
+Separation strikes at the heart of an abuser's control, and violent behaviour often escalates around the time of separation.
+Separation is recognised as an especially high risk time for abused women and children for this reason.